 Each student is assigned an advisor for assistance in structuring a program.
 New York Institute of Technology posts a list of program advisors at registration time.
-The student's advisor is available for help and guidance, and the advisor's approval is required for each registration.
+The student's advisor is available for help and guidance, and the advisor's approval is required for registration in each semester.
 Students are ultimately responsible for conforming to all college regulations and completing curriculum requirements.